Topics on this page:

 In addition, certain conferences can help you earn certifications within areas of nursing specialization.
 Adding a certification to your resume can help you land a job, boost your salary, or increase your responsibilities at work.

 And although attending a nursing conference is not without some expense, many employers will subsidize or cover the cost of attending.
 In this case, attending a nursing conference is a win-win.
-However, if cost remains a concern, digital offerings are available at a significantly reduced cost.
+However, if cost remains a concern, digital offerings are available at a significantly reduced registration fee.

 Why do nursing professionals go to conferences?
 Here are some common objectives nurses have for attending: